 The Challenges Ahead

 Insurance companies still have a few hurdles to cross before they can become fully data-driven.
 Some of those hurdles are already apparent to the industry.
-They include a:
+They include:

 Big companies have their own issues.
-Many are currently dealing with creaky IT infrastructures that are not equipped to handle the volume, velocity or variety of data that are streaming through their doors.
-Their relational databases are groaning from the strain.
+Some deal with creaky IT infrastructures that are not equipped to handle the volume, velocity or variety of data that are streaming through their doors.

 But perhaps the most complicated issue centers on a customer’s right to privacy.
 The Finance Industry in general is subject to a host of federal and state regulations that were enacted to protect consumer privacy and avoid discriminatory practices.
 These have been joined by a series of stringent rules on data collection – all of which an insurance legal department must be aware of.